-In short, bundling involves securing standardized contract terms with the same supplier across the organization or pooling purchasing volume with one or fewer suppliers than the status quo.
+In simple terms, bundling means securing standardized contract terms with the same supplier across the organization or pooling purchasing volume with one or fewer suppliers.

 To ensure the best possible process and outcome, you should always start by planning your savings initiatives.
 Set an overall plan, define your targets and goals, and outline the specific tasks needed to get there with deadlines and responsibilities.